AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 chart.hoverHeaders().fontColor("#000099");
 ```

-The height of headers adjusts according to the height of their text.
-However, by default the maximum height is 25 pixels, and the text is cropped if it occupies an area bigger than this value.
-To change the maximum height of headers, call the {api:anychart.charts.TreeMap#maxHeadersHeight}maxHeadersHeight(){api} method:
+You can limit the maximum height of headers, which might be necessary in case your chart is small or its size is dynamically changing.
+Call the {api:anychart.charts.TreeMap#maxHeadersHeight}maxHeadersHeight(){api} method and set the maximum height either in pixels (25 by default) or in percent:

 ```
-// set the maximum height of headers chart.maxHeadersHeight("30");
+//set the maximum height of headers chart.maxHeadersHeight("20%");
 ```

-The following sample demonstrates how to change the default text and font settings as well as maximum height of headers and disable/enable them:
+The following sample demonstrates how to disable/enable headers and change their font settings and text:

 {sample :height 600}BCT\_Treemap\_Chart\_14{sample}